Admission Decision Appeals

-The appeal must be submitted via the Applicant Information System (AIS).
+- Your appeal must be submitted at HOWDY via the Applicant tab.
 Emails or mailed materials will not be accepted.

-The appeal must present and include NEW and COMPELLING information not included in the original application
+- Your appeal must present new and compelling information not included in your original application.

-The appeal should include an explanation of why the new information was not submitted in the original application
+- Your appeal should include an explanation of why the new information was not submitted in your original application.

-The applicant will be notified of the decision on AIS no later than May 15th
+- You will be notified of your appeal decision in HOWDY via the Applicant tab no later than May 1st.

-Applicants may only appeal once and the resulting decision is final
+- You may only appeal once and the decision is final.

 Basis for an Appeal:

-Documented evidence from health care provider referencing medical condition, illness or surgery which shows compelling reason why your academic or person achievement were affected
+- Documented evidence from health care provider referencing medical condition, illness or surgery which shows compelling reason why your academic or personal achievement were affected